LowerDeez/ok-images/README.rst

 WebP sizers and filter:
 -----------------------

-Add next file in any app to register sizers and filters (`more details <https://django-versatileimagefield.readthedocs.io/en/latest/writing_custom_sizers_and_filters.html#registering-sizers-and-filters>`_):
+Add next file in any app to register sizers and filters (`more about sizers and filters <https://django-versatileimagefield.readthedocs.io/en/latest/writing_custom_sizers_and_filters.html#registering-sizers-and-filters>`_):

 .. code:: python